 Fill your home with hexagons!
-From ombré effects to clever piecing tricks, this quilt gallery will inspire you with new ways to sew this classic shape.
+From ombré effects to clever piecing tricks, this gallery will inspire you with new ways to sew this classic shape.
+And if you’re looking for quilting inspiration, don’t forget to explore the rest of our collection of Free Quilt Patterns or head to our Love Patchwork & Quilting Homepage.

 Sew a honeycomb quilt